ClearBlade/ibm-maximo-ipm/README.md

 - Find the settings file (.json) for the same service in the same folder.
 Set the settings as needed.
 Pay attention to libraries that might be needed.
 - Push your service to your system: __cb-cli push -service <your service>__
 - Run the service in the ClearBlade console by clicking __Save and Test__

+# Creating your own configurations - libraries to hold configuration data
+- It is simplest to create configurations as JavaScript files.
+- Create configurations by adding dedicated folders in __code/libraries__ with the JavaScript files